aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 model created by OpenAI.
 This model generates vectors with semantic meaning from each quote and stores it as a vector embedding in Aerospike.
-When a user performs a query a vector embedding for the provided text is generated and Proximus performs Approximate Nearest Neighbor(ANN) search to find relevant results.
+When a user performs a query a vector embedding for the provided text is generated and Aerospike Vector Search (AVS) performs Approximate Nearest Neighbor(ANN) search to find relevant results.

 ## Prerequisites